Pleasant Hill Cohousing

 HOA Monthly

-*NOTE regarding the Floor Plan drawings: These drawings are the architect's pre-construction drawings and are not exactly the same as what was ultimately built (although they are close).
+*NOTE regarding the Floor Plan drawings linked in the chart above: They are the architect's pre-construction drawings and are not exactly the same as what was ultimately built (although they are close).
 We're including them anyway because you can see what the general layout is of the different units.
-We apologize for the poor quality of the images.

 Common Areas

-Our 3,835 sq ft Common House contains a kitchen, dining room ("great room"), sitting room, laundry, kids room, teens/older kids room, crafts room, guest rooms, bathrooms, and fireplace.
+Our 3,835 sq ft Common House contains a kitchen, dining room ("great room"), sitting room, laundry, kids room, teens/older kids room, crafts room, guest rooms, and bathrooms.
 See Photos of the Common House (in 2002).

 The Common House is the only building in the project that has air conditioning.
 However to minimize the use of air conditioning, the building also has a cooling tower with large fans that can be used in the evening to pull cooler air into the building and push hot air out.

-Other common facilities include swimming pool, hot tub, large sandbox/play area, workshop, bike shed, organic garden, and granite boulders from original site - both decorative and used by children for climbing.
+Other common facilities include swimming pool, hot tub, patio arbor, workshop, adult bike shed, kids bike shed, play structure, organic garden, and granite boulders from original site - both decorative and used by children for climbing.
 Site Map (pre-construction)

 Pool